 After coming to the United States, Fares earned a master’s degree in foreign language and literature and a master of fine arts in painting and printmaking from West Virginia University.
 He earned his Ph.D. in Latin American literature and cultural studies from the University of Pittsburgh.

 Established in 1946, the Fulbright Scholar Program provides grants for teaching and research positions in more than 150 countries worldwide and is administered by the Council for International Exchange of Scholars (CIES).
 Fares was selected from research proposals submitted in disciplines ranging from the sciences to the fine arts.

 Lawrence University, "Gustavo Fares Awarded Fulbright Grant to Teach Graduate Course in Argentina" (2004).
 Press Releases.
-Paper 315.
+315.